How to hide your number when calling

-We know how important it is to keep your personal information private.
-That includes your phone number.
+We know how important it is to keep your phone number private.
 You might be suffering from endless robocalls or you may have had issues in the past with relative strangers misusing your phone number.
 Whatever your reasons, the ability to make anonymous phone calls is essential to your privacy.

 Fortunately, there are several ways you can make anonymous phone calls from your landline, iPhone, or Android phone.
 We cover them all below.